bartTC/pip-check/README.rst

     pip install pip-check

 Usage::

     $ pip-check

     # If your terminal does not support the table lines,
-    # you can show an ASCII table
+    # you can show an ASCII table:
     $ pip-check --ascii

-    # You can specify the pip executable
+    # You can specify the pip executable:
     $ pip-check --cmd=pip3

-    # List only packages that are not dependencies of installed packages.
+    # List only packages that are not dependencies of installed packages:
     $ pip-check --not-required

     # Some packages have ridiculous long versions.
-To admire them:
+To show them:
     $ pip-check --full-version

     # Do not show packages where their version is up to date:
     $ pip-check --hide-unchanged

-    # Show the pip command to update all major/minor packages
+    # Show only packages which were installed in the user space:
+    $ pip-check --user

+    # Do not show packages that are installed outside the current virtualenv:
-    $ pip-check --show-update
+    $ pip-check --local

 Changelog
 ---------

+(master)
+    - Added support to only show packages from the `user` or `local` package namespace.

 v2.3.3 (2018-02-19):
     - Visual fixes around ``--show-update``